Burkersroda/FutureTrade/README.md

 One feature that could not be transferred into this repository is CD music.
 First DOSBox-X is not able to mount the image of the original CD-ROM and on the other hand I am out of touch with the composer to ask for permission.

+## Credits

+This project makes use of the [SMIX Programming Library by Ethan Brodsky](http://homepages.cae.wisc.edu/~brodskye/smix/smix.html).

 ![Truck model](documentation/Truck_model.jpg "Truck model with wireframe display")